flyingcircusio/doc/src/guide/api/index.rst

 .. note::

-  The API is currently under development and only available to selected customers and resource groups at the moment.
+  The API is currently under development and only available to selected customers and projects at the moment.
 Please be careful: accidents may happen and cause downtime or data loss.

   If you're interested in accessing the Flying Circus through an API, `let us know <mailto:support@flyingcircus.io>`_!